RevenueCat/purchases-android/examples/CustomEntitlementComputationSample/README.md

 ## What is Custom Entitlements Computation mode?

-This is a special behavior mode for RevenueCat SDK, is intended for apps that will do their own entitlement computation separate from RevenueCat.
+This is a special behavior mode for RevenueCat SDK.
+It's intended for apps that will do their own entitlement computation separate from RevenueCat.

 Apps using this mode rely on webhooks to signal their backends to refresh entitlements with RevenueCat.